The Revered Chinese Calendar

 The first four sentences are the 24 solar terms connected in order, each represented by one word in their name.
 There are two solar terms in each month and the dates of these solar terms are generally consistent, with only 1 or 2 days of deviation at most.
 In the first half of the year, the dates of the solar terms fall on the sixth or the 21st day of the month; and in the latter half of the year, the dates of the solar terms fall on the eighth or the 23rd of the month.

 On the Chinese calendar, when it is the date of a solar term or a traditional holiday, the Chinese numeral is replaced by the solar term or the holiday.
-For example, 立春 and 春节 in 2015 replace the regular numeral characters (marked with red rectangular in the image below).
+For example, 立春 and 春节 in 2015 replace the regular numeral characters.

 Okay, I hope you learned something about what actually governs the life rhythm of the Chinese people.
 We do believe in science and are a rational people, but if the calendar says it is no good to get married today, we may very likely obey the calendar and get married tomorrow.
 Next time, we will continue our Chinese New Year journey and look at what people do and eat in the most festive time of the year. 下次再见啦！